Birgunj man dies on Tuesday, Nepal's COVID-19 death toll advances to 43

 KATHMANDU: Nepal has recorded two more COVID-19 related deaths today, taking the nationwide death-toll from the disease to 42.
 According to the Ministry of Health and Population, a 60-year-old male from Janakpur Sub-Metropolitan City in Dhanusha district passed away on Tuesday, July 21.
 He had Read More...

-KATHMANDU: The chariot procession of Rato Machhindranath has been postponed until further notice.
-Issuing a follow-up notice today, chief of Lalitpur Branch Office of Guthi Sansthan, Rajan Bhuju, informed that the procession has been postponed for now, owing to the risk of COVID-19 transmission.
-Read More...

-ANCHORAGE: A powerful 7.8 earthquake has struck the Alaska Peninsula and a tsunami warning has been issued.
-According to the US Geological Survey, the 7.8 magnitude quake struck Tuesday at about 11:12 p.m.
-PST.
-It had a depth of 6 miles (9.6 kilometers) and was centered 60 miles (96 kilometers) s Read More...
+MANCHESTER: Jofra Archer received racist abuse on social media after breaching biosecurity protocols and being dropped by England and said he was struggling for motivation ahead of the third test against the West Indies on Friday.
+The fast bowler has passed on details of the abuse to the EnglishÂ Read More...

+KATHMANDU: Indian superstar Rajinikanth has driven a Lamborghini wearing a face mask â€” and a picture of the same has gone viral on social media.
+The actor is seen dressed in a plain white attire and a white mask behind the wheel of the Lamborghini.
+And the fans of the superstar have launched Read More...

-LAMJUNG: As many as 18 houses were swept away by the landslide that occurred in Marsyangdi Rural Municipality-3 of Lamjung district on Wednesday morning.
-Persistent rainfall for the past few days triggered the landslide at 9:00 am today in Tarapu Pallotari.
-Six persons were injured in the Read More...
+LAMJUNG: Nineteen houses have been swept away by the landslide in Marsyangdi Rural Municipality-3 of Lamjung district, on Wednesday morning.
+The unpredictable landslide has put the village of Tarapu Pallotari in danger as 61 of 80 houses in the village are under high-risk.
+According to Deputy Read More...

-At least 15,013,761 people have been reported to be infected by the novel coronavirus globally and 616,276 people have died, a Reuters tally showed.
-Infections have been reported in more than 210 countries and territories since the first cases were identified in China in December 2019.
-The Read More...

-KATHMANDU: The Ministry of Health and Population has reported 100 new cases of the coronavirus infection on Wednesday, taking the nationwide count to 18,094.
-The new infections were confirmed after testing 3,779 specimens through PCR method across the country, in the last 24 hours.
-Following r Read More...